weatherxm-network/weather-markets/london-resolver/README.md

    - Publish the proofs dataset, including the calculated Quality-of-Data, Proof-of-Location and Reward scores to **Tableland**.
 This publication will form the basis of the experiment and future verifications.

 3. **Filtering**
-   - Write a script to calculate the average temperature for the last 30 days using the proofs dataset.
+   - Write a script to calculate the median highesttemperature using the proofs dataset.
 This calculation should exclusively include data from devices that meet the required criteria:
      - **Geolocation** (London region).
      - **QoD > 0.8** and **PoL > 0**.
      - **Verification of data authenticity** using the public keys, signatures and base64 encoded data packets from the weather devices.